mrkgnao/learn-reflex/README.md

         -- Defined in ‘Reflex.Dom.Widget.Input’
 ```

 Aha!
 It seems that a `TextInput` wraps a bunch of those cool FRP things I was talking about.
-In particular, we have `Event`s corresponding to key events, and a `Dynamic` value corresponding to what's in the text box.
+In particular, we have `Event`s corresponding to key events on the input field, and a `Dynamic` value corresponding to what's in it.
 And this type is a plain record, so the use of `_textInput_value` was just to get at this `Dynamic`, which happens to have a `Text` value at each instant.

 The next piece of the puzzle is the `mconcat`.
 It seems `Dynamic t a` has a `Monoid` instance if `a` does, which should make sense if you recall our discussion of "zipping" behaviors together from above.
 At any instant, given a list (or, rather, any `Foldable`) of `Dynamic`s, we can make a new one whose value at any instant is given by `mconcat`-ing the values of the elements of the list at that instant.